 - The baby in the front doesn’t have the option of facing forward.

 Your toddler will appreciate the variety of this carrier.
-You’ll be able to carry them around while they are front facing or chest to chest with you.
-You can also carry them on your back with this carrier.
+You’ll be able to carry them around while they’re front facing or chest to chest with you, or else have them on your back.

-You can cart your toddler around with this pack until they reach 33 pounds.
-You’ll be able to use it no matter what season, even in summer because of the breathable fabric.
+You can cart your toddler around with this until they reach 33 pounds, and you’ll be able to use it no matter what season because of the breathable fabric.

-You’ll be able to easily figure out how to use this carrier — you won’t have to analyze complicated instructions to do it.
+You’ll also be able to figure out how to use this easily — no need to analyze any complicated instructions.

 - It offers back support for your child.